majdros/desktop_ros2_ws/src/my_robot_localization/README.md

 - BNO055 IMU sensor for orientation and angular velocity

-All tests and evaluations were conducted on real hardware, not in simulation, providing practical insights into performance under real-world conditions.
+All tests and evaluations were conducted on real hardware providing practical insights into performance under real-world conditions.

 This package provides: